LIMITED TIME FALL OFFER! 20% OFF SHIPPING

 To discover the target audience for your book, consider the demographics (age, gender, social-economic status, and education level) and psychographics (beliefs, interests, group affiliation, life circumstances they are dealing with).

-Another helpful trick in determining your audience is to look at other book similar to yours (called comp titles).
+Ask yourself where they shop, what websites they enjoy, what they eat, what hobbies and other interests they have.
+Look at other book similar to yours (called comp titles).
 Who is reading them?
 What need do they fill?
 What themes are prevalent?
 And how does your book offer a unique angle?

 Avoid being too broad.
 Saying your book is for “women” is not enough.
 A better example would be moms of young children who want to teach their children emotional regulation techniques.
 Or, for a fiction book, young adult girls ages 13-18 who like fantasy worlds with assassins and love triangles.